nawabahmadreshi/documentation/pages/marketing-channels/journeys.md

 - Your total percentage allocation must not equal more than **100%**.
 - Your total percentage allocation may be _less_ than **100%**.
 In this situation, the remainder of your audience will be shown your standard website without a Journey.
 This allows you to A/B test against your non-Journeys website experience.
 {% endprotip %}

+## Preserve or discard referring link data

+By default, when users arrive on a page running Journeys via a Branch link and `make_new_link` is not set to `true`, then any interaction with the Journey (click/install/re-open) will be attributed to the referring Branch link, rather than to the Journey.
+If `make_new_link` is set to `true`, the same events will be attributed to the Journey, instead.

+This can help you collect data on how the referring links are contributing to app growth/engagement, even when users aren’t installing from those links directly.
+For example, if a user clicked a Branch link on Facebook, landed on your website, and installed from a Journey, this would allow you to attribute the install to the link on Facebook.
+If the original link was also configured to deep link into your app, that deep link would be preserved, too.

+Branch will pass the referring link into Journeys by default.
+In order to discard referring link data, include the `make_new_link` flag, with a value of  `true`, into the options during initialization:

+{% highlight javascript %}
+branch.init( 'BRANCH_KEY',
+    {
+        'make_new_link' : true
+    }
+);
+{% endhighlight %}

 ## Prioritization